apache/arrow/docs/source/cpp/tutorials/compute_tutorial.rst

 Before continuing, make sure you have:

 1. An Arrow installation, which you can set up here: :doc:`/cpp/build_system`.
-   If you're comiling Arrow yourself, be sure you compile with the compute module enabled (i.e., ``-DARROW_COMPUTE=ON``), see :ref:`cpp_build_optional_components`.
+   If you're compiling Arrow yourself, be sure you compile with the compute module enabled (i.e., ``-DARROW_COMPUTE=ON``), see :ref:`cpp_build_optional_components`.

 2. An understanding of basic Arrow data structures from :doc:`/cpp/tutorials/basic_arrow`